audrow/fitbit-goal-setter/DIRECTION.md

 I wrote a simple read and write to CSV file script and tested it.
 This required a good bit of learning about Deno and the commands to do things on its file system.
 Hopefully the rest of the caching system will be easier to implement.

+## 2021-10-29

+Today, I will hopefully finish the caching section.

+## Results

+I made progress adding a summary page for the general caching system.
+I didn't finish testing it.
+That is my next step.